 Schererville is a medium-sized town located in the state of Indiana.
 With a population of 28,501 people and six constituent neighborhoods, Schererville is the 34th largest community in Indiana.

 Schererville real estate is some of the most expensive in Indiana, although Schererville house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Schererville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Schererville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Schererville who work in office and administrative support (14.45%), management occupations (12.58%), and sales jobs (8.18%).
+Schererville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Schererville is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Schererville who work in office and administrative support (12.72%), sales jobs (12.11%), and management occupations (9.52%).

 Schererville is a very ethnically-diverse town.
 The people who call Schererville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Schererville residents report their race to be White, followed by Black or African-American.
 Schererville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.36% of the town’s residents.
-Important ancestries of people in Schererville include Polish, Irish, English, and Italian.
+People of Hispanic or Latino origin account for 10.13% of the town’s residents.
+Important ancestries of people in Schererville include German, Irish, Polish, Italian, and English.

 The most common language spoken in Schererville is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Slavic languages.